High-dimensional maximum-entropy phase space tomography using normalizing flows: Numerical experiments

-Our first high-dimensional experiment, shown in Figs.~\ref{fig:rec_6d_1d_gmm_25meas}-\ref{fig:rec_6d_1d_gmm_100meas}, reconstructs a seven-mode Gaussian mixture distribution from 25, then 100 random 1D projections.
-This reconstruction used an approximately uniform prior and the same flow architecture as our 2D experiment.
+Our first high-dimensional experiment, shown in Figs.~\ref{fig:rec_6d_1d_gmm_25meas}-\ref{fig:rec_6d_1d_gmm_100meas}, reconstructs a seven-mode Gaussian mixture distribution (a superposition of seven Gaussian distributions, each with a random mean and variance) from random 1D projections.
+Fig.~\ref{fig:rec_6d_1d_gmm_25meas} uses 25 projections and Fig.~\ref{fig:rec_6d_1d_gmm_100meas} uses 100 projections.
+This reconstruction used the same flow architecture as the 2D experiments.
+The NN architecture was changed to 2 layers of 50 units, still with $\tanh$ activation functions.

-We draw the following conclusions. (i) Flow-based models can represent complex 6D densities far from their unimodal base densities.
-All simulated measurements agree with the ground truth.
-Charged particle beams are often smooth and unimodal; therefore, we presume that flow-based models will be sufficient for most applications in accelerator physics. (ii) Some complex, high-dimensional distributions require large numbers of measurements to reconstruct with high precision.
-Of course, the required precision varies with application.
-In our case, the distribution's primary features are largely determined from only 25 measurements in Fig.~\ref{fig:rec_6d_1d_gmm_25meas}, but the entropy penalty eliminates unnecessary high-frequency terms in the distribution function.
-These terms are still present in the unregularized reconstruction when we quadruple the number of measurements in Fig.~\ref{fig:rec_6d_1d_gmm_100meas}. (iii) MENT-Flow can scale to large measurement sets in reasonable time.
+We draw the following conclusions. (i) Normalizing flows can represent complicated 6D distributions far from the unimodal base distribution.
+All simulated measurements match the training data.
+Charged particle beams are often smooth and unimodal, so this example represents a challenging case.
+Therefore, flow-based models are likely sufficient for many applications in accelerator physics. (ii) MENT-Flow can simultaneously fit a large number of measurements. (iii) The entropy penalty works as intended.
+The entropy-regularized solution fits the data just as well as the NN solution but eliminates high-frequency terms in the distribution function.
+The MENT-Flow solution is much closer to the smooth prior.

 The Gaussian mixture distribution has little overlap between modes, so mismatch between the true and reconstructed distribution is obvious from low-dimensional views.
-This is not always the case.
-Direct measurements of low-energy hadron beams have unveiled hollow structures in high-dimensional phase space which are not evident in low-dimensional views.\footnote{Measurements at the Spallation Neutron Source (SNS) Beam Test Facility (BTF) \cite{Cathey_2018} show space-charge-driven hollowing in 3D and 5D projections of the 6D phase space distribution.} This motivates us to test tomographic reconstruction algorithms on distributions with hidden internal structure.
+Hollow structures in high-dimensional phase space are not always evident from low-dimensional views.
+As an example, measurements at the Spallation Neutron Source (SNS) Beam Test Facility (BTF) show space-charge-driven hollowing in 3D and 5D projections of the 6D phase space distribution \cite{Cathey_2018, Ruisard_2020, Hoover_2023}.
+This motivates us to consider distributions with hidden internal structure.
 To this end, an $n$-dimensional ``rings'' distribution serves as the ground truth in Fig.~\ref{fig:rec_6d_1d_rings_25meas}-\ref{fig:rec_6d_1d_rings_100meas}; particles populate two concentric $n$-spheres with radii $r_2 = 2r_1$, and the radii are perturbed with Gaussian noise to generate a smooth density.